dirkgroenen/simple-jQuery-slider/README.md

 Examples
 --------
 Simple-jQuery-Slider is used in the following websites.
-You can check them out if you want to see the slider in aciton!
+You can check them out if you want to see the slider in action!

 [Demo site #1](http://simpleslider.bitlabsbeta.nl/)
 [Demo Site #2](http://ondernemenanno2014.nl/)

 Supported browser
 -----------------
-SimpleSlide works in Chrome, Firefox, Safari and Internet Explorer 7+.
+SimpleSlider has been tested in Chrome, Firefox, Safari and Internet Explorer 7+.